-George Fleming, 61, of Skokie was charged with a Class 4 felony Wednesday after an April 23 incident in which he impersonated a doctor and prescribed medicine without a license.
+George Fleming, 61, of Skokie was charged with a Class 4 felony Wednesday after and prescribed medicine without a license.

 During that incident, Fleming passed himself off as a doctor to a patient, stuck toothpicks in the patient's chest in what may have been a form of acupuncture and gave the patient pills, labeled "Prosperous Farmer Dietary Supplement," which expired in 2002.

 Fleming came into the Niles police station voluntarily Wednesday to speak to investigators and a representative from the Illinois Department of Financial and Professional Regulation.
 Police said Fleming implicated himself as practicing medicine during the interview, and they contacted an assistant Cook County state's attorney.
 He was given Miranda warnings before the interview.

 The assistant state's attorney approved charging Fleming with one count of violating the Illinois Medical Practice Act of 1987.
 If convicted, he could face one to three years of prison time and be fined up to $25,000.